kaka2634/Design-Pattern/README.md

 The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+## Singleton Pattern
+The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.